 Let’s take a look at some of these in more detail…

-> Contena Academy is a nine-module training program that takes you from start to finish on launching and growing your freelance business.
-While I can’t say too much about the modules themselves (because I didn’t have access), it does look fairly detailed and comprehensive at first glance.
+Contena Academy is a nine-module training program that takes you from start to finish on launching and growing your freelance business.

-> Here’s a list of the modules they cover:
+Here’s a list of the modules covered:

-> - Your writing business
+- Your writing business

 The modules are designed to empower newbies with the foundational principles required to build a thriving freelance writing business, while also catering to experienced writers looking to land more high-quality gigs consistently.

 The most powerful part of this training is where you learn how to create a proven, repeatable system you can use to find, pitch and land those top-quality writing jobs.

 Because the ability to consistently land high-quality writing gigs is what separates the freelancers crushing it from the masses of people settling for mediocre work.

 Related: Looking to build a website for your freelance writing portfolio?
 Check out this post comparing two popular website builders — WordPress VS Squarespace.